Alternate Rogue

 13th-level Saboteur Archetype feature

 You are adept at exploiting creatures who are unaware.
-Any creature that is surprised or has not yet acted during the first round of combat has disadvantage on its initial saving throw against any Saboteur Explosives thrown by you.
+Any creature that is Surprised or hasn't yet acted during the first round of combat has disadvantage on its initial saving throw against any Saboteur Explosives thrown by you.

-In addition, whenever you roll initiative, you can craft a Hand Bomb without expending an Exploit Die, or craft one Explosive you know, expending Exploit Dice as normal.
+In addition, whenever you roll initiative, you can craft one Hand Bomb without expending an Exploit Die, or craft one Explosive you know, expending Exploit Dice as normal.

 Hair Trigger